grimmlabs/BarPepScripts/README.md

 The weight variable is used for the calculation of the B<sub>αβ</sub>, V<sub>αβ</sub>, and T<sub>αβ</sub> values (see output files).
 Traditionally these are vg/dg measurements of every tissue, but can be replaced by a value of choice.

-Other input files that you will need, but won't have to specially prepare:
+Other input files that you will need, but won't have to be specially prepared:

   - A folder with **the _Variant.csv output files** from the _BarPepDetection_ script containing the counts of the expected variants.